 Learn to use big data to help companies make better and faster decisions and operate more efficiently.
-The data analytics master’s degree at Canisius College offers real-world learning opportunities, strong industry connections and flexible course delivery options to fit your schedule.
+The data analytics master’s degree at Canisius University offers real-world learning opportunities, strong industry connections and flexible course delivery options to fit your schedule.
 When you graduate, you’ll be prepared to work as a data specialist across a range of industries and organizations.

 Prepare for High-Demand Careers as a Data Specialist